eduardosantoshf/hash-tables/README.md

 # SecondAEDProject

-Implemented Hash table in C with both linked lists and binary trees using separate chaining
+Implemented Hash table in C with both linked lists and binary trees using separate chaining.

 ## Course
 This project was developed under the [Algorithms and Data Structures](https://www.ua.pt/en/uc/12281) course of [University of Aveiro](https://www.ua.pt/).